opxica/modular-ui/README.md

           ),
 ```

-For more code smaples, you can head on to your documentaion.
+For more code samples, you can head on to our documentaion (under construction).

 <hr>